 Before you buy, force yourself to answer three questions in writing.

 Is management trustworthy?
 Apple: yes.
-ROIC above 100%, 14 consecutive years of dividends since reinstating the payout in 2012, and consistent buybacks that have shrunk the share count materially.
+ROIC above 100%, 14 consecutive years of dividends since 2012, consistent buybacks shrinking the share count.
 Not the habits of a team wasting your money.

 Is the price fair?
 Apple: borderline.
 You are paying for quality, not growth.
-Cheaper than its own five-year average.
-Not a bargain.
+Cheaper than its five-year average but not a bargain.
 Buying today is a bet that buybacks keep lifting EPS and services keep expanding margins.
-Reasonable.
-Not certain.

 Stock Research Resources for UK Investors